muyajil/dotfiles/server_doc.md

   `ip rule add iif wgsrv1 lookup 211.wgclt1`
   - Optional: There however we have a line missing, which allows the network to go over the gateway back to the lan, this is only required if VPN client should be able to talk to each other
   `ip route add 192.168.150.0/24 dev wgsrv1 proto kernel scope link src 192.168.150.1 table 211.wgclt1`
-  - And then again add a line to be able to go to the base network `ip route add 192.168.100.0/24 dev br0 proto kernel scope link src 192.168.100.1 table 211.wgclt1`
+  - And then again add a line to be able to go to the base network (check using `ip route` which `brX` it is) `ip route add 192.168.100.0/24 dev br3 proto kernel scope link src 192.168.100.1 table 211.wgclt1`

 - To be able to have nextdns running with protonvpn change the dns server 192.168.150.1 in the wireguard config